Kotlin/KEEP/proposals/inline-classes.md

 Sidenotes:

-- Let's elaborate requirement to have public primary constructor and restriction of `init` blocks.
+- Let's elaborate requirement of having public primary constructor and restriction of `init` blocks.
 For example, we want to have an inline class for some bounded value:
     ```kotlin
     inline class Positive(val value: Int) {